PlanB-Network/bitcoin-educational-content/courses/btcpayserver/en.md

 #### Managing your Lightning node (RTL)

-After connecting to the internal lightning node, BTCPay Server will update and show a notification “BTC Lightning node updated, “confirming you have now connected Lightning to your store.
+After connecting to the internal lightning node, BTCPay Server will update and show a notification "BTC Lightning node updated", confirming you have now connected Lightning to your store.

 Managing the lightning node is a task for the Administrator of the server.
 This involve.